bucs110a0spring22/ch3-lab-JamesB275/README.md

 Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ < all parts completed >

 ## REFERENCES:
  < List any outside resources used >

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ < I used function as well as the for the loop in part B, I hope thats ok.
+I am also not sure if I programmed the randome thing correctly. >